axelpale/apollonius/README.md

 The code above is illustrated below:

 ![Figure: Internally Tangent Circles](doc/example_internal.png "The result circle must be internally tangent to the circles 1 and 3 and externally tangent to the circle 2.")

+The resulting circle is internally tangent to the known circles `c1` and `c3` and externally tangent to the known circle `c2`.
+Note that while the known circles can have negative radii, the output circle always has positive or zero radius.

+## Special cases

+The fourth circle cannot be found for some configurations of known circles.
+These configurations may appear when there are:

+- **nested circles:** a circle cannot be internally or externally tangent two or more nested circles at the same time.
+- **identical circles along a line:** when three same-size circles are arranged along a straight line, the radius of the tangent circle would go to infinity.

+If the fourth circle cannot be found, the function will return `null`.

 ## License